 - Act of 20 July 2018 Law on Higher Education (Journal of Laws of 2018, item 1668),

 - Art.
-6(1)(b) RODO – i.e. the processing is indispensable for performing the contract to which the data subject is a party, before concluding the contract.
+6(1)(b) RODO – i.e. the processing is indispensable for performing the contract to which the data subject is a party, or in order to take steps at the request of the data subject prior entering into a contract.

 Data submission is voluntary, however, In the case of not submitting the personal data, it is impossible to participate in the programme.

 5. Data processing time

 Your personal data will be processing during the time of implementing the project, and next for archive purposes, according to the regulations of the Act of 14 July 1983 on the archive stock and archives (Journal of Laws of 2018, item 217, as amended).